 , simply wearing the color red or being surrounded by the rosy hue makes a man more attractive and desirable to women.
-The fact that women are largely unaware of this color’s arousing quality makes wearing it that much more effective for men who are in the know (unless they’re women who happen to have read this article… in which case, they may be on to you, but they’ll still probably respond to the color anyway).
+The fact that women are largely unaware of this color’s arousing quality makes wearing it that much more effective for men who understand its effects.

-Real men don’t eat rabbit food, right?
-WRONG.
 If you want to reel in the ladies, try increasing your crunches — of celery stalks, that is, not the gym variety.
-And it’s not just because women tend to congregate around vegetable trays at parties; in fact, eating celery increases the amount of female-attracting pheromones that men emit.
+You see, eating celery increases the amount of female-attracting pheromones that men emit.
 Why?
 It seems that the cytoplasm found in celery contains the same chemicals as those found in human male sweat (specifically, regular sweat that’s responsible for a subtly masculine scent, which may not always be perceptible through clothing); both contain the steroid Androstenone, which makes men more attractive to women.

-Why would you want more pheromones oozing out of your pores, you ask?
+Why would you want to release more pheromones, you ask?
 Well, these are the hormones responsible for letting animals know when it’s time to mate, and they’re also how insects attract their mates from up to six miles away.
 So if you find yourself within flirting distance of an attractive woman and you’re dripping in delicious pheromones thanks to the celery you snacked on for lunch, women may find themselves irresistibly drawn to you.
-“The effects of celery are almost immediate,” says Judy Gaman, coauthor of the book, Stay Young: 10 Proven Steps to Ultimate Health
+“The effects of celery are almost immediate,” says Judy Gaman, coauthor of the books Stay Young: 10 Proven Steps to Ultimate Health

 .
 “We recommend that a man work out, have a nice, warm shower, chomp on a few sticks of celery, brush his teeth — and then head out the door smelling good!”
 Admit it: you’re rethinking the “eat your vegetables” edict now, aren’t you?
 Just call it “eau de crudité.”

-Looking to score a gal’s digits or get her to think that you’re Prince Charming?
-Take a cue from the French and play a little love song first.
-According to a recent study by researchers Nicolas Guéguen and Céline Jacob from the Université de Bretagne-Sud (along with Lubomir Lamy from Université de Paris-Sud), women who were exposed to romantic music before interacting with eligible males were more likely to hand over their contact information (ostensibly, to set up a date) than those ladies who were exposed to “neutral” music in the same scenario.
-And while sappy ballads might make more macho guys want to gag, if your goal is to get the lady in question’s email address, it might behoove you to stomach a little Il Divo or Josh Groban in the presence of female subjects (the researchers showed positive correlations between romantic feelings and background music).
-Or try attending a crooner’s concert performance solo; who knows — you might just find yourself fighting off a whole group of swooning women!
+by researchers Nicolas Guéguen and Céline Jacob from the Université de Bretagne-Sud (along with Lubomir Lamy from Université de Paris-Sud), women who were exposed to romantic music before interacting with eligible males were more likely to hand over their contact information (ostensibly, to set up a date) than those ladies who were exposed to “neutral” music in the same scenario.
+When played in the presence of female subjects, the study’s researchers showed positive correlations between romantic feelings and background music.
+Looking for a last-minute date?
+Try attending a crooner’s concert performance alone; who knows — you might just find yourself fighting off a whole group of swooning single women!

 To enhance the bonding effect even more, order something that contains chocolate.
 Eating chocolate increases the serotonin levels in the human body, which can induce feelings of euphoria and chemically improve your mood.
 “By being around a woman while she’s eating chocolate, you get this sort of ‘halo effect’…she likes the chocolate you ordered her, therefore she likes you,” says Dr. Hirsch.

 So you think you can dance?
-Go ahead and bust a move, then!
-Actually, make that a good
+Bust a good

-move (if you are a horrible dancer and you know it, please try options #1-4 above first).
+move in front of the ladies (if you are uncomfortable with this suggestion, please try options #1-4 above first).
 Why?
 The movements associated with men perceived as being skilled at dancing appear to send a subliminal signal to women that you’re in good health and have reproductive potential.
+A study

-A recent study published in the Royal Society journal, Biology Letters
+published in the Royal Society journal Biology Letters

-The results were clear: if it’s female attention you’re after, don’t flail your arms on the dance floor.
+The results were clear: If it’s female attention you’re after, don’t flail your arms around on the dance floor.
 Women participating in the study paid more attention to those dancers who were connected with their core body region.
 In other words, the guys who earned higher ratings had more control over their upper bodies and were twisting, bending, moving and nodding instead of simply pumping their fists in the air.
 Women scored men whose movements were twitchy and repetitive the lowest — so try to stay on beat and avoid shuffling back and forth aimlessly.
-And if you know you’re smooth, well...don’t be afraid to show it!
-You just might have women falling at your feet (but not stepping on your toes).
+And if you know you’re smooth, don’t be afraid to show it!

 Kimberly Dawn Neumann (www.KDNeumann.com) is a New York City-based freelance writer whose work has appeared in